GitGliderX/mysql-practice-codes/README.md

-# MySQL Practice for Data Analytics
+📊 MySQL Practice for Data Analytics

+A collection of SQL practice queries, datasets, and exercises built to strengthen my skills in data analytics.

+🔍 About This Repository

-This repository contains my MySQL learning files, queries, and practice exercises.
+This repository contains MySQL practice designed to improve skills required for Data Analyst roles.
+It includes:

+SQL queries for analytics scenarios

+Sample datasets

+Table creation scripts

+Practice problems with solutions

+Clean, well-commented code for learning & showcasing skills

+More content will be added as I continue my learning.

-## 📘 Topics Covered
+🧰 Topics Covered
-- Basic SQL Queries
+✔ SQL Basics

-- SELECT, WHERE, ORDER BY
+SELECT, WHERE, ORDER BY

-- JOINS (Inner, Left, Right)
+DISTINCT, LIMIT

+Basic filtering

+✔ Aggregate Functions

+COUNT, SUM, AVG, MIN, MAX

-- GROUP BY & Aggregations
+GROUP BY & HAVING

+✔ Joins

+INNER JOIN

+LEFT/RIGHT JOIN

+FULL JOIN (simulated in MySQL)

-- Subqueries
+✔ Subqueries
-- Creating tables
-- Case statements & functions

-## 📁 Files Included
-- `query1.sql` – Basic SELECT queries
-- `joins.sql` – Join practice
-- `aggregation.sql` – Group BY, SUM, COUNT
-- `notes.txt` – My personal SQL notes

-More files will be added as I learn and practice.
+Scalar subqueries

+IN / NOT IN

+EXISTS